sahand1807/RigidBodyPhysics-Simulator/demos/README.md

 This directory contains GIF recordings of the physics simulations for the README gallery.

+**Note**: The GIFs have not been recorded yet.
+See below for instructions on how to create them.

 ## Creating Demo GIFs

 ### Quick Guide